 Variation of Price 1.

-The prices stated in Schedule E Appendix 1 to Part A Rate Cards are FIXED at Year 4 price levels.
+The prices stated in Schedule E Appendix 1 to Part A Rate Cards are FIXED from Year 4 onwards.
 The prices do not include provision beyond this date for increases or decreases in the market price of the Articles being purchased.
 Any such variation shall be calculated in accordance with the following formula:

 V = P (a+b (Oi/O0)) – P